 If you visit St Kitts and Nevis as a couple, you can choose from beautifully designed resorts on the coastline, peaceful cottages, and romantic villas.

-You can stay in St Kitts capital Basseterre to enjoy a lively Caribbean atmosphere.
+You can stay in the St Kitts capital Basseterre to enjoy a lively Caribbean atmosphere.
 Or, if you’re looking for a relaxing getaway, consider staying in Cockleshell Bay.

 Food in St Kitts